- General Information

 Yes!
-Sigma Chi, Sigma Alpha Epsilon and Theta Beta Pi will have special gatherings for their alumni; Alpha Chi Omega, Pi Beta Pi and Delta Gamma will have open houses on Saturday afternoon; Kappa Sigma is walking in the Capitol ALS Walk; and all of the Greek chapters will participate in a panel discussion and reception on Saturday morning.
+Sigma Chi, Sigma Alpha Epsilon and Beta Theta Pi will have special gatherings for their alumni; Alpha Chi Omega, Pi Beta Phi and Delta Gamma will have open houses on Saturday afternoon; and all of the Greek chapters will participate in a panel discussion and reception on Saturday morning.

 What athletic events can I attend?